theappbusiness/accessibility-guidelines/README.md

-# Plain language summary of the Web Content Accessibility Guidelines, with guidance for design and development across Web, iOS and Android
+# Plain language summary of the Web Content Accessibility Guidelines, with guidance for design and development (Web, iOS and Android)

 [See the guidelines](https://theappbusiness.github.io/accessibility-guidelines/)